-Rexford has taken steps to reduce their carbon footprint and improve efficiency.
-LED lighting has been installed in 27% of the buildings at all four McCarty dairies and 80% of the plant to increase the amount of light produced for less energy.
-According to the University of Minnesota Dairy Extension, a dairy can see a savings of almost 90% per kwh used if bulbs are transitioned to LED.
+The McCartys have taken steps to reduce their carbon footprint and improve efficiency.
+LED lighting has been installed in 100% of the buildings at all four McCarty dairies and 100% of the plant to increase the amount of light produced for less energy.
+According to the University of Minnesota Dairy Extension, a dairy can see a savings of almost 90% per kWh used if bulbs are transitioned to LED.